Calinou/awesome-gamedev/README.md

 This is a section for everything else that doesn't fit in some other graphics category.

 * [Blender 3D Model Repository][296] - User-submitted 3D models made with Blender.
 Various licenses, including free ones.
+* [Blend Swap][355] - A community of Blender artists and their work.
+Various licenses, all CC.
 * [CanTree][10] - Free online tree generator.
 Generates PNG files.
 [Expat] [11] .
 * [Kator Legaz 3D Models][297] - 3D Models by of various subjects.
 [CC-BY-3.0] [5] .
 * [mocapdata.com][298] - A library of motion capture data.
 Various licenses, including free ones.